holochain-open-dev/holochain-prefix-index/README.md

 // [ ]
 ```

-**Note that all strings beneath the top-level prefix of your search query will be returned (ordered by similarity, then alphabetically).
-Make sure to specify a "limit" to reduce the number of returned results.**
+All strings beneath the top-level prefix of your search query will be returned (ordered by similarity, then alphabetically), so make sure to specify a "limit" to reduce the number of returned results.

+Letter casing is *ignored* in the index, but is *preserved* in the results.

 ## Todo
 - [ ] Cursor-based pagination (i.e. give me next 5 results after "supercomputer" for the search query "superduper")